10 Tips That Will Make Your Website 10 Times More Visible To Search Engines (Part 1)

 Specific: Welcome to Laura’s pet store – Find everything for your pet!

 General: Welcome to my website!

-If you want to be amongst the highest rankers, it is important that you include image descriptions in (almost) all of the photos on your website.
-Remember to include an image text that is relevant to the topic of the page, where the image appears.
+If you want to be amongst the highest rankers it's important that you include image descriptions in (almost) all of the photos on your website.
+Remember to include an image text that is relevant to the topic of the page, where you put the image.

-Best advice: Avoid putting your website in any link bank.
+Top advice: Avoid putting your website in any link bank.
 You may end up being classified as SPAM.
-A good way of getting reliable links to your website is by guest blogging on other’s websites.
+A good way of getting reliable links to your website is by guest blogging on other people's websites.

-E.g. If you want to link to a page about the different brands of cat food you have in stock.
-Link on the actual word “Cat Food”, and avoid linking phrases like “click here”.
+Example: Lina wants to link to a page about the different brands of cat food she has in stock.
+It's better for her to link on the actual word “Cat Food” instead of general phrases like “click here”.